FAQs

 No. Students complete the pre-requisites during their first year in the program.

 Graduate school fees are set by the CSU Board of Trustees each academic year.
 The current fee structure may be found on the Enrollment Services website.
-The approximate cost as of Fall 2023 ranges from an estimated cost of $7,965 for students on pathway 1 and $13,632 f for pathway 2 for residents in California.
+The approximate cost as of Fall 2024 ranges from an estimated cost of $8,580 for students on pathway 1 and $14,305 for pathway 2 for residents in California.

 The CSULB Special Education program is committed to social justice and equity.
 Therefore, faculty seek a diverse group of students whose unique professional or personal experiences add to the curriculum and instruction of the program.
 Public school experience with students with disabilities and a commitment to social justice are positive assets that we hope to see among applicants.
 A strong academic record such as solid grades and strong letters of recommendation will also increase your chances of being admitted to the program.

 The Special Education program is a fully online program.
-The Department of Homeland Security (DHS) requires that international graduate students applying on an F1 or J1 visa must be enrolled in at least 8 units every semester, but 6 of these units must be in-person or hybrid courses.
-Since this program is fully online, international graduate students on an F1 or J1 visa are not eligible to apply.
+The Department of Homeland Security (DHS) requires International applicants (F1 visa) to be enrolled in at least 8 units every semester, and must take at least 6 units of coursework with an in-person or hybrid modality.
+This program is fully online and does not meet this requirement.
+We would like to encourage you to consider applying to one of our CSULB College of Education graduate programs that has in-person or hybrid classes, as that this program will not meet the requirements for a student visa.
 Please visit the International Applicants tab for more information.

 Degree Requirements